brunovsiqueira/nubank_products/README.md

 # Why didn't I use bloc?
 Everyone knows that BLoC is one of the favorites flutter patterns and it is widely used by the industry.
 I tried to write the solution as simples as possible.
 Taking this into account, there was no need to manually manage state between different widgets and that is the reason why I prefer not to use BLoCs in this project.
-I have chosen to use the default GraphQLProvider and their Query Widget which already deals with exception and loading.
+I have chosen to use the default GraphQLProvider and their Query Widget which already deals with exception and loading handling.

 I have written a bloc (marketplace_bloc), but in the end, I choose not to use it because of these simplicity reasons.